Can Fractional Time Operators Reproduce Gravitational-Wave Memory? A No-Go Result: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Prof. Ali Ercan for his valuable discussions and insightful comments on this work, which helped to improve the analysis and raised important questions.
-S.K. is partially supported by TUBITAK-2210-A.
+We thank Prof. Ali Ercan for his valuable discussions and insightful comments on this work, which significantly improved the analysis and raised important questions.
+TUBITAK-2210-A partially supported S.K.'s work.